Paid On-Call Firefighters

-Training sessions for new recruit firefighters begins in January 2018 at Fire Station #1.
+Training sessions for new recruit firefighters begin in late Fall 2022 and conclude in late Spring 2023 at Fire Station #1.
 When basic training is completed, successful applicants will be issued a pager and can begin attending emergency calls.

 Upon successful completion of probation, the new member becomes a “regular” firefighter and continues with regular Thursday night training sessions with their fellow firefighters.

 - Paid On-Call members living west of the Sooke River Bridge will be assigned to Station 1